OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-07.md

 ## 2 Corinthians 7:9

-I now rejoice, not that you were made sorrowful, but that you were made sorrowful to the point of repentance; for you were made sorrowful according to the will of God, so that you suffered no loss from us.
+I now rejoice, not because you were made sorrowful, but because your sorrow led to repentance; for you were made sorrowful in a way that aligns with God's will, so that you suffered no loss from us.

 ## 2 Corinthians 7:10

-For the sorrow that is according to the will of God produces a repentance without regret, leading to salvation, but the sorrow of the world produces death.
+For the sorrow that aligns with God's will brings a repentance that leads to salvation and leaves no regret, but worldly sorrow brings death.

 ## 2 Corinthians 7:11

-For behold what earnestness this very thing—this godly sorrow—has produced in you: what vindication of yourselves, what indignation, what fear, what longing, what zeal, what punishment of wrong!
+For behold what earnestness this very thing—this godly sorrow—has produced in you: what vindication of yourselves, what indignation, what fear, what longing, what zeal, what correction of wrong!
 In everything you demonstrated yourselves to be innocent in the matter.

 ## 2 Corinthians 7:12